-Two double / twin rooms and two sofa beds in the sitting room.
+Two double / twin rooms and an optional sofa bed in the sitting room.
 Cot and high chair available for free upon request.
 Well-equipped kitchen.
 Spacious, furnished terrace with hot tub – a grand setting for northern lights gazing in winter.
 Free Wi-Fi.

 Guests prepare their own meals.
 The nearest restaurant is at Fossatún (4 km / 2.5 mi), which serves varied courses and welcomes both individuals and groups.